rticommunity/rticonnextdds-containers/README.md

 ### Documentation

-You can find the documentation for a specific image and version by navigating to the appropriate directory under the `doc/` folder.
+You can find the documentation for a specific image and version by navigating to the `doc/` folder in the appropriate release branch.

-> **Note:** The documentation shown on DockerHub and in the `main` branch of this repository refers to the `latest` tag for each image, which corresponds to the most recent Long Term Support (LTS) version released from RTI.
+> **Note:** The documentation shown on DockerHub and in the `main` branch of this repository refers to the `latest` tag for each image, which corresponds to the most recent image released by RTI.
 For specific tag documentation, refer to the appropriate tag in this repository.

 ### Quick Links